jlo031/normalized_product/README.md

 ### Installation
 You can install this library directly from github (1) or locally after cloning (2).
-For both installation options, first set up the environment as described above.

 1. **Installation from github**